Difference Between Muhammad and Other Prophets

 Who are the Other Prophets?

 In Islam, prophets are personalities who are taught to act as role models for good human behaviour and to convey God’s word on Earth.
-Some prophets are classified as messengers, indicating they deliver divinity to others, usually via the help of an angel.
+Some prophets are classified as messengers, indicating they deliver divinity to others, via the help of an angel.

 Muslims believe that God created the first prophet, Adam, as well as the first human being.
 There are twenty-five prophets named in the Quran, namely Alyasa, Ayyub, Sulaiman, and others.
 Musa (Moses) received the Tawrat (Torah), Dawud (David) received the Zabur (Psalms), and Isa (Gospel) received the Injil (Gospel) (Jesus).

 Muslims believe in the “Seal of the Prophets” (Khatam an-Nabiyyin), who received the Quran in a sequence of revelations.
-Muslims believe that the Quran is God’s only divine and exact message, and that it is thus unchanging and immune to distortion and corruption, and that it will be preserved in its original form until the Last Day.
+Muslims believe that the Quran is God’s only divine and exact message, that it is thus unchanging and immune to distortion and corruption, and that it will be preserved in its original form until the Last Day.

 other prophets